-It is very important that the sponge is always well drained, to avoid different shades of the grout and future efflorescences.
+It is very important that the sponge is always well drained, to avoid different shades of the grout and future efflorescences b) RG materials

 You may need to do a second cleaning of the joints.
 If the first cleaning was done efficiently, this second cleaning can be done using just a dry cloth or suede.